umbraco/UmbracoDocs/marketplace-and-integrations/integrations/inriver.md

 Accessing the resources from inriver through the REST API requires an API key, which will be included with each request using the `X-InRiver-APIKey` header.

-To retrieve your API key and instance of your environment, you need to go in the _Users_ section of the _Control Center_ and generate your key.
+To retrieve your API key and instance of your environment, go to the _Users_ section of the _Control Center_ and generate your key.

 ### Configuration